roshanis/10kings/chapter7_balban_revised.md

 "Precisely, *Sultan*."
 Their strength is also their weakness.
 They trust no one, ally with no one.
 We can destroy them piece by piece, and the others will watch without intervening."

 We began with Malik Kishlu Khan, the most powerful of the Forty.
 I had discovered his correspondence with Mongol commanders, offering to support an invasion in exchange for recognition as independent ruler of Punjab.
-The evidence was undeniable because I had created some of it myself—careful forgeries mixed with genuine documents to ensure conviction.
+The evidence was undeniable because I had created some of it myself, careful forgeries mixed with genuine documents to ensure conviction.

 The trial was theater, elaborate ritual designed to demonstrate that royal justice operated through law rather than mere force.
 Kishlu Khan protested his innocence, called witnesses, demanded trial by combat.
 Balban denied every petition, citing legal procedures I had drafted specifically to prevent such defenses.